 Full Mouth Reconstruction

 A full mouth reconstruction is a customized treatment plan that can address multiple oral health concerns, such as decay, missing teeth, damaged teeth, and more.
 If you feel discouraged about the state of your smile, you can depend on us to provide complete rehabilitation that restores your health and your confidence.
 Drs.
-Donald Kahn, Daniel Aldieri, and Angela Ferrari can design a comprehensive full mouth reconstruction plan at their Farmingdale, NY, office to completely restore a compromised smile.
-This treatment uses a combination of treatments to restore your oral health, comfort, function, and appearance.
+Kahn, Aldieri, and Ferrari can design a comprehensive full mouth reconstruction plan at their Farmingdale office to completely restore a compromised smile.
 We have access to highly advanced technology, such as CEREC® to deliver services quickly and efficiently, all under one roof for your convenience.

 What is a Full Mouth Reconstruction?